pmcharrison/psynet-mirror/docs/applications.rst

 Examples
 --------

+Here are a few examples of research projects that have successfully used PsyNet since its inception in 2020.
+These projects were carried out by a variety of researchers based at institutions including the Max Planck Institute for Empirical Aesthetics, the University of Cambridge, City University of New York, Princeton University, and the University of Oxford.

 **Gibbs Sampling with People**.
 This project developed a new adaptive technique for mapping semantic associations of a stimulus space.
 The procedure constructs a series